LPDI-EPFL/masif_seed/README.md

 Once the batch job finishes, the data can be plotted in the MDS_HELICES_RMSD.ipynb jupyter notebook.

-## Features in development

-The goal is to improve the quality, speed, and usability of masif-seed-search.
-The following features are in process or in advanced stages of development:

-+ Improved electrostatics (currently these have low influence)
+## Dealing with the speed of precomputation and other resources - features in experimental mode.

+Currently, the slowest step in masif-seed is the precomputation of features.
+A branch is available in this repository that is signficantly faster in precomputations, bringing down the computation for a large protein from a minute or two to a few seconds.
+You are welcome to experiment with this version.

+Masif-seed takes up enourmous amount of temporary storage but most of it is not necessary to keep.

 ## License

-MaSIF is released under an [Apache v2.0 license](LICENSE).
+MaSIF-seed is released under an [Apache v2.0 license](LICENSE).

 ## Reference
 If you use this code, please use the bibtex entry in [citation.bib](citation.bib)